Remtasya/Rainbow-Deep-Q-Network-Reinforcement-Learning-Bananna-Environment/README.md

 # DRLND-project-1-navigation

 ## Summary
-This is the repository for the 1st project of the Deep reinforcement learning nanodegree program.
-The requiremrnt is to train an agent to navigate the Bananna Enviroment with an average score greater than 13 over 100 episodes.
-This repository provides the code to acheive this in 550 episodes by using a DQN (Deep-Q Network) with the modifications of Double DQN, Prioritised experience replay, and Duel DQN.
+This is the repository for the 1st project of the Deep Reinforcement Learning nanodegree program.
+The requirement is to train an agent to navigate the Banana Envirnoment with an average score of greater than 13 over 100 episodes.
+This repository provides the code to achieve this in 550 episodes by using a DQN (Deep-Q Network) with the modifications of Double DQN, Prioritised experience replay, and Duel DQN.

-## Enviroment
+## Environment
-This Unity enviroment requires an agent to navigate a large square in order to collect banannas.
+This Unity environment requires an agent to navigate a large square in order to collect bananas.

 <img src="https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif" alt="Trained Agent" width="500"/>